Penguin English Dictionary

-The Penguin English Dictionary is a one-volume English-language dictionary published by Penguin Books.
-It is their flagship dictionary with over 70,000 entries, first published in 2000.
+The Penguin English Dictionary, variously known as The New Penguin English Dictionary or The Penguin Complete English Dictionary, is a one-volume English-language dictionary published by Penguin Books, first published in 1965.
 The Penguin English Dictionary is currently in its third edition, and its chief editor is Robert Allen.
 The specialist contributors and advisers involve writers for books, newspapers, magazines etc.